inspire-group/adv-patch-paper-list/README.md

 There are two categories of defenses that have different robustness guarantees.

-The former (<u>empirical defense</u> for short) are based on heuristic and does not have any security guarantee against an *adaptive* attacker.
+The former (<u>empirical defense</u> for short) are based on heuristic and does not have any formal security guarantee against an *adaptive* attacker who has full knowledge of the defense setup.

-On the other hand, the latter (<u>certified defense</u> for short) have provable (or certifiable) robustness guarantee for certain *certified* images, against any adaptive white-box attacker within the threat model.
-We evaluate certified defenses using the metric named *certified robust accuracy*; that is the fraction of test images for which the defense can certify the robustness.
+On the other hand, the latter (<u>certified defense</u> for short) have provable (or certifiable) robustness guarantee for certain *certified* images, against *any* adaptive white-box attacker within the threat model.
+The reported certified robustness is a *provable lower bound* of model performance against any adaptive attack within the threat model.

 **Notes:**

-1. The robustness guarantee of certified defense is agnostic to attack algorithms; this property lifts the burden of designing sophisticated attack algorithms.
-This is also why certified defenses do not have "attack code" in their source code.
+1. The robustness guarantee of certified defense is agnostic to attack algorithms (recall the "lower-bound" property discussed above); this property lifts the burden of designing sophisticated adaptive attack algorithms.
+This is also why certified defenses do not provide "attack code" or "adversarial images" in their source code.

-2. Strictly speaking, it is usually unfair to directly compare the performance of empirical defenses and certified defenses due to the difference in the notions of robustness.
-Some empirical defenses might have (seemingly) higher *empirical robust accuracy* than certified defenses.
+2. Strictly speaking, it is unfair to directly compare the performance of empirical defenses and certified defenses due to their different robustness notions.
+Some empirical defenses might have (seemingly) high *empirical robustness*.
 However, those empirical defenses have <u>zero</u> *certified robust accuracy*, and their empirical robust accuracy might drop greatly given a stronger attacker.

 ### Robust Prediction vs Attack Detection